 Text protection: Norton covers all the critical security layers, and the antivirus protects you with SMS security that helps keep your text messages and iOS calendar invites free of phishing links.
 With so many people getting random texts, that’s a nice perk.

-WiFi protection: Also, if you’re using public Wi-Fi, Norton notifies you whether the network is potentially unsafe.
-This Wi-Fi security feature can help you thwart potential security threats and, paired with the VPN, help secure your internet connection.
-Norton’s iPhone antivirus also monitors the dark web and notifies you if your personal information is for sale.
+Wi-Fi protection: Also, if you’re using public Wi-Fi, Norton notifies you whether the network is potentially unsafe.
+This Wi-Fi security feature can help you thwart potential security threats and, when paired with the VPN, secure your internet connection.
+Norton Mobile Security also monitors the dark web and notifies you if your personal information is for sale.

 What we didn’t like